 Nuclear forensic capabilities were first developed for nuclear test monitoring and treaty verification purposes during the Cold War.
 They are now used for a wide range of national security and law enforcement missions, including determining the origin of nuclear materials outside of regulatory control, such as those seized from nuclear smugglers.
 If a nuclear threat device were interdicted before detonation, analysis of the nuclear material and device design can yield information about its origin and manufacturer.
 Should terrorists succeed in detonating a nuclear device, the office has operational capabilities that enable debris analysis and other activities to identify the source of the nuclear material used, as well as provide insights about the device design.
 Coupled with intelligence and law enforcement information, these capabilities support the process to attribute responsibility for the attack.

 NNSA’s nuclear forensics capabilities constitute an important element of the Nation’s strategy to deter nuclear terrorism.
 Although terrorists are unlikely to steal or illicitly obtain a significant quantity of weapons-usable nuclear material, they could receive assistance from a hostile government.
 By demonstrating the ability to attribute the source of material that falls into the hands of terrorists, the United States can credibly threaten reprisal against any state that is complicit in an act of nuclear terrorism.
-The 2018 Nuclear Posture Review was clear on this point:: “The United States will hold fully accountable any state, terrorist group, or other non-state actor that supports or enables terrorist efforts to obtain or employ nuclear devices.”
+As the 2022 Nuclear Posture Review notes, “Deterring states from facilitating acts of nuclear terrorism by others is enabled in part by nuclear forensic capabilities that provide the scientific basis to hold such states accountable.

 The Evolving Missions of Technical Nuclear Forensics